 The Office of the Inspector of Prisons is a statutory, independent office established under the Prisons Act, 2007.

-The key role assigned to the Inspector is to carry out regular inspections of the 14 prisons and places of detention in the State and to present a report on each institution visited as well as an annual report to the Minister for Justice and Equality.
+The key role assigned to the Inspector is to carry out regular inspections of the 14 prisons and places of detention in the State and to present a report on each institution visited as well as an annual report to the Minister for Justice.

 These reports are published by the Minister and are an essential part of our penal reform agenda.
 Copies of all reports are available from the Prison Libraries or at the Office of the Inspector of Prisons website.